The word poodle is derived from German, and it means "to splash" or "puddle."

 - Puppy food: During the first three months of a toy poodle puppy’s life, they should have food available whenever they want it.
 Be sure that you wash and dry their feeding bowl frequently.
 Beginning at three months, your toy poodle should be fed three times a day with healthy snacks in between meals.
 Puppies need about 45 calories per pound that they weigh daily.

 - Adult food: Adult toy poodles should be fed at least two meals a day.
 Adult toy poodles need about 35 calories per pound that they weigh daily.
-You should feed dry food because it is better on their gums.
+You should feed them dry food because it is better for their gums.

 Poodles and their owners can breathe a sigh of relief that Royal Canin makes a breed-specific dog food just for poodles and their individual needs, including their skin.
 Though joint issues in this breed aren’t prevalent, we’re glad this food includes calcium and glucosamine for improved cartilage that may help prevent tracheal collapse.
 There are only high-quality ingredients, so you may minimize your Poodle’s risk of adrenal problems.

-Here’s where to find Royal Canin Poodle Dog Food on amazon.
+Here’s where to find Royal Canin Poodle Dog Food on Chewy and Amazon.

 Toy poodles are brilliant dogs, so it usually does not take them long to learn something new.
 Most experts list poodles and border collies and German shepherd dogs as the smartest in the world.